 Buying Guides

-Valetudo supported robots are not a single rooting recipe—Roborock and Dreame vacuums split across three access families as of 2 July 2026: laptop OTA (legacy Roborock S5 and pre-2020-03 Xiaomi V1 only), UART service-port exploits with the Hypfer breakout PCB (most Dreame/MOVA/Xiaomi-Dreame flagships), and full disassembly + FEL flash (modern Roborock S6–Q7 Max, with SkyHigh NAND blocking Q7 Max units from ~Q2 2024).
+Valetudo supported robots are not one rooting recipe—as of 11 August 2026, Roborock and Dreame vacuums split across three access families: laptop OTA (legacy Roborock S5 and pre-2020-03 Xiaomi V1 only), UART service-port exploits with the Hypfer breakout PCB (most Dreame/MOVA/Xiaomi-Dreame flagships), and full disassembly + FEL flash (modern Roborock S6–Q7 Max, with SkyHigh NAND blocking many Q7 Max units from ~Q2 2024).
 Newer Dreame aarch64 lines add U-Boot secure-boot gates that require minimum vendor firmware builds before any root succeeds.
 Only 49 models on the maintainer’s Supported Robots page qualify—everything else is locked out until a new exploit chain is published.

 Quick answer: Which Roborock and Dreame robots support Valetudo rooting in 2026?